-- 3. Have you combined statistics that you received from the local or state police with your institution statistics for this report?
-If you answer No to this question, you will be asked to provide the data you received from the local and state police separately. - Yes.
-Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
+3. Have you combined statistics that you received from the local or state police with your institution statistics for this report?
+If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.

-- O Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. - O Not available.
+- Yes.
+Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities. - No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents. - Not available.
+We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. - Not available.
 We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.